 Pain Ball to the Mid Back

 Being on a plane makes your mid-back area stiff from sitting too long.
-When you are arching over the ball, you are moving from sitting into extension arching.
+When you are arching over the ball, you are moving from sitting (where your black is flexed) into extension arching.

 #4 – Pain Ball to the Lats